HHI on Twitter

 Program Coordinator, Signal Program for Human Security and Technology

 Brittany Card is the Data Analysis Coordinator for the Signal Program on Human Security and Technology at the Harvard Humanitarian Initiative (HHI).
 She is currently a consultant for the United Nations Office for the Coordination of Humanitarian Affairs.
 Ms. Card also previously worked as a Research Assistant for the Qatar Computing Research Institute.
-Ms. Card joined HHI to work as the Data Analysis Assistant for the Satellite Sentinel Project (SSP) in 2011.
+Ms. Card joined HHI to work as the Data Analysis Coordinator for the Satellite Sentinel Project (SSP) in 2011.
 She is a co-recipient of the 2012 United States Geospatial Intelligence Foundation's Industry Intelligence Achievement Award for the work of the SSP and a co-winner of the 2013 Humanity United/USAID Mass Atrocity Prevention Tech Challenge.
 Prior to joining HHI, Ms. Card worked as the communications intern at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 She earned an Honors BA in International Relations and a minor in Spanish Language from Saint Anselm College in 2010.

 Director of Education, Harvard Humanitarian Initiative